elliottmckee/web-personal/src/content/blog/meatrocket.md

 of mass around the nosecone tip that I am not accounting for (the meat itself, the metal below it, the rest of the structure).
 Maybe the atmosphere was warmer relative to the STDATM I was assuming, leading to less aero-cooling.
 I also didn't correct this for the actual, as-flown profile.

+I do want to call out that one of the larger assumptions I made throughout is that the flow is 100% turbulent over the entirety of the nosecone tip throughout flight.
+I think this is certainly closer to reality than assuming laminar (given high high mach+low altitude, and irl there is a screw in the tip itself which will disturb the flow a bit), but it is certainly possible that this is compensating for error elsewhere (like in the CFD-derived heatrates).
+But it also may help explain why we cool off faster, later on in flight, in our model.
+At those points, the velocity and density (and thus, Reynolds number) are way lower, so it is possible we are promoting a more laminar flow over the nosecone, which would serve to reduce heat transfer, which is not captured in this modeling

 ![post-flight prediction](flight_vs_preflight_tuned.png)